Medical Professions

 Career and Program Description

-Students will examine the soft skills, technical expertise, credentials, and career paths available.
-Completers will understand what is required to become a healthcare professional, complete first aid and CPR for the health professional, and understand basic medical terminology, health information management, and health law and ethics.
-Students will develop both the customer service skills required in the industry, and well as the technical knowledge.
-They will be prepared to go into entry-level positions such as Patient Access Specialist, Patient Relations Representative, Medical Office Assistant, Sterile Processing Technician, Dietary Aid, and other entry-level administrative positions in the field.
+Students will explore essential soft skills, technical knowledge, credentials, and career pathways within the healthcare field.
+Through completion of either certificate, students will gain an understanding of the requirements to become a healthcare professional, earn First Aid and CPR certification for healthcare providers, and build a foundation in basic medical terminology.
+In addition, students will develop key interpersonal competencies alongside the practical technical skills needed for success in healthcare settings.
+Graduates will be well prepared to pursue entry-level roles such as Patient Access Specialist, Patient Relations Representative, Medical Office Assistant, Sterile Processing Technician, Dietary Aide, and other entry-level positions within the industry.

 Degrees and Certificates Offered